Benchrest rules

 Section 11 COMPETITION REGULATIONS AND RANGE OPERATION

-when in use on the firing line.
+use on the firing line.
 Cartridges shall be loaded one at a time by hand.
-Feeding
+Feeding from a

-director.
-However, if requested by one or more competitors, then bench assignmentshall
+However, if requested by one or more competitors, then bench assignment shall be by

-be by individual competitors and may begin when a minimum of four competitors are
+individual competitors and may begin when a minimum of four competitors are present.

-present.
-Bench rotation shall be conducted by each competitor moving a pre-determined
+Bench rotation shall be conducted by each competitor moving a pre-determined number

-number of benches to the right and shall take place at or near the mid-point of the
+of benches to the right and shall take place at or near the mid-point of the program.

 the regular entry fee for one firearm and a nominal fee (minimum $1) set by